SiriusBYT/Flashcord/README.md

   /* Enable Chat Effects, disabling them will stop their animations.
 (Set to 0 to disable) */
   --Enable-ChatEffects: 1;

+  /* See the Flashcord Benchmark Channel on the SGN Discord Server for more information.
+This is not very useful honestly. */
+  --Flashcord-Benchmark: 0;

 }
 ```